Items and Information to Have on Hand

 - Contact information for a baby sitter (if needed for an older child)

-- A card with medical information that will be helpful to both you and to hospital staff during an emergency visit – and also alleviate stress
+- A card for your infant or child with medical information that will be helpful to both you and to hospital staff during an emergency visit – and also alleviate stress

 - A reminder note to yourself to request the following as soon as possible after your arrival in the ER: